putnich/dict2vec/dict-dl/README.md

                                  vocabulary file
 ```

-This will produce a file named all-definitions-cleaned.txt where the first
+This will produce a file named all-definitions-cleaned.txt, where the first
 word of each line is the fetched word, and the rest of the line are the words
 from all its definitions.